Liz Dilnot Johnson

 Jeffrey Skidmore OBE

 Liz Dilnot Johnson is a British composer who lives on the beautiful Malvern Hills, Herefordshire.
-Her music encompasses a wide range from exquisite miniatures to expansive and multi-dimensional works.
-As composer-in-residence with Ex Cathedra and with regular commissions from the Fitzwilliam String Quartet, her music is featured on BBC Radio 3 and Classic FM and performed all over the world.
+Her music encompasses a wide range from exquisite miniatures to expansive multi-dimensional works.
+Liz is composer-in-residence with Ex Cathedra and at The Fold .
+She receives regular commissions from the Fitzwilliam String Quartet and her music is featured on BBC Radio 3 and Classic FM and performed all over the world.
 Johnson’s music is published by Composers Edition

-2024 is Liz’s 60th birthday year and this is being celebrated by a UK tour of her String Quartet No. 5 Borderlands by the Fitzwilliam String Quartet commissioned with support from the Vaughan Williams Foundation.
-Liz is currently working on new commissions for the English Viol Consort and a work commemorating Elgar’s birthday for voices and harp.
+2024, Liz’s 60th birthday year was celebrated by a range of live events, films and album releases.
+The UK tour of her String Quartet No. 5 Borderlands by the Fitzwilliam String Quartet (commissioned with support from the Vaughan Williams Foundation).
+Commissions included On Malvern Hill for Camerata Tchaikovsky, London Viol Consort’s The Blue of Distance, and Nimrod Reimagined commemorating Elgar’s birthday for voices and harp, premiered in June 2024.
+Liz was composer for the Strange Futures’ ‘mesmerising’ production On The Bare Hill in June 2024.

 Winner of the @IvorsAcademy Ivor Novello Award in the Community & Participation 2022 @abrsm #TheIvorsComposerAwards